 Making sense, but not quite.
 Yes, that’s still an apt description of English as a whole.

-With French being the equivalent of legalese, a few things seeped into the everyday English.
-French grammar and losing Germanic letters being one of them.
+With French being the equivalent of Legalese, a few things seeped into the everyday English.
+French grammar and the loss of Germanic letters being one of them.

 The point: You can recognise Middle English, but not quite.
 Line 1137 of the original Sir Gawain reads, “By that any daylight lemed upon erthe.”